Oklahoma Court Records

 How Long Does a DUI Stay on Your Record in Oklahoma?

 The court usually defers sentences for first-time offenders until such individuals complete the probationary period.
 Upon completion, the judge can change the case’s disposition and dismiss the case.
-Following Oklahoma Statute Title 22, Subsections 18/19, to expunge the records, a lawyer will request expungement at the court.
+Following Oklahoma Statute Title 22, Subsections 18/19, to expunge the records, a lawyer may request expungement at the court.

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for a specific or multiple records.
+Operating independently of any state entity, these websites often make searching simpler.
+Such sites are not limited by geographic location and offer flexible search options that may help when starting a search for a specific or multiple records.
 To begin using such a search engine on a third-party or government website, interested parties usually must provide:

-• The name of the person involved in the record, unless said person is a juvenile
+- The name of the person involved in the record, unless said person is a juvenile

-• The location or assumed location of the record or person involved.
+- The location or assumed location of the record or person involved.
 This includes information such as the city, county, or state that person resides in or was accused in.

 Third-party sites are independent from government sources, and are not sponsored by these government agencies.
 Because of this, record availability on third-party sites may vary.